Skip to main content

 Follow these steps to sign your ACAP application:

-1. Access the ACAP Service Portal.
-In the portal, developers can register applications, search for existing applications, upload ACAP packages for signing, and find their vendor ID.
-Make sure to sign in with an axis.com account.
+1. Access the ACAP Service Portal page.
+The portal allows you to register applications, search for existing applications, upload ACAP packages for signing, and find your vendorId.
+Log in using your axis.com account.

 ACAP Service Portal

-• Name and description for applications.
+• Register and manage applications.

 • Manage all aspects around licenses such as generating codes, and track and modify license keys.